There is always a forward

 that one would never know

-(this text is commissioned by L'ahah, Paris)
+(the first part of this text is commissioned by L'ahah, Paris)

 last update: Dec 2019